ozean12/billie-shop-plugin-sdk/README.md

 ## Exceptions
 Listed below, are all exceptions with their Code.
 This allows you to map those keys to your custom translation.

+You can request the Billie-Code by calling `getBillieCode()` on the exception.

 | Billie Code        | Description           |
 | ------------- |-------------|
 | `ORDER_DECLINED` | The order was declined by Billie.
 Please find below possible reasons for that.